 Start by positioning the drip edge along the eaves, ensuring that it extends slightly beyond the edge of the roof.
 This overhang⁢ will allow water to drip into the gutters without running back under the shingles.
 Use ⁣a tape measure to ensure that the overhang is consistent along the entire eave length.

-Read Also: How to install metal roofing?
+Read Also: How to install metal roofs?

 Next, use tin snips to cut the drip edge to the correct size for each eave.
 Remember to account for corner angles, as these will require proper mitering to ensure a tight fit.
 Take your time during this step to achieve accurate cuts, as any gaps or overlaps can compromise the effectiveness of the drip edge.